sven-luepke/molecular-generative-modeling/README.md

 # Generative Modeling for Inverse Molecular Design | [Project Report](report.pdf)

-Code for the interdisciplinary project "Generative Modeling for Molecules"
+Code for the interdisciplinary project "Generative Modeling for Molecules" at the [Chair for Data-driven Materials Modeling](https://www.epc.ed.tum.de/en/ddmm/news/article/sven-luepke-presents-his-interdisciplinary-project-on-generative-modeling-for-molecules/) at the Technical University of Munich

 ## Setup
 ```